annalisaabbate/ai4all-asl-model/README.md

 ## Purpose

-*Trained CNN model to classify the ASL alphabet, employing Python, pandas, and data analysis methodologies, all within AI4ALL's cutting-edge AI4ALL Ignite accelerator.*
+*Trained Logistic Regression and CNN model to classify the ASL alphabet, employing Python, pandas, and data analysis methodologies, all within AI4ALL's cutting-edge AI4ALL Ignite accelerator.*

 ## Problem Statement